What 14 privacy protocols actually deliver. Sources listed in footnotes.

 Building a product, token, or wallet integration that needs privacy?
 We’re working directly with integration partners in this phase.

-The convenience layer – note tracking, discovery, pool transaction construction – is being rolled out with partners first.
+Note tracking, discovery, and pool transaction construction are being rolled out with partners first.
 If you want to integrate STRK20 into your product, reach out.

-As of March 2026, there are ten major privacy protocols in crypto, each taking a fundamentally different approach.
+As of April 2026, there are fourteen major privacy protocols in crypto, each taking a fundamentally different approach.
 This grid evaluates them across 17 technical properties in four categories: privacy model, cryptographic foundation, performance and UX, and ecosystem access.

-STRK20s on Starknet, Aztec, and Railgun all support multi-asset privacy pools, meaning multiple token types share a single anonymity set.
+STRK20 on Starknet, Aztec, Railgun, and Privacy Boost all support multi-asset privacy pools, meaning multiple token types share a single anonymity set.
+Midnight supports multiple shielded token types, but its docs do not yet establish one canonical shared pool.
 Zcash and Monero are single-asset only.
-STRK20s is the only protocol with a secretless design where users manage a single signing key via account abstraction, with no per-note secrets to lose.
+STRK20 is the only protocol with a secretless design where users manage a single signing key via account abstraction, with no per-note secrets to lose.
 Most other protocols require two or more key pairs.
-For selective disclosure, STRK20s, Zcash, Aztec, Aleo, and Railgun all offer viewing key mechanisms that let users reveal transaction history to a chosen third party.
+For selective disclosure, STRK20, Zcash, Aztec, Aleo, Railgun, and Midnight all offer user-controlled ways to reveal transaction history to a chosen third party; Tempo, USX, and Privacy Boost expose more issuer-, operator-, or regulator-oriented disclosure paths.

-STRK20s uses STARKs, which require no trusted setup and are post-quantum resistant by design (hash-based).
+STRK20 uses STARKs, which require no trusted setup and are post-quantum resistant by design (hash-based).
+Its formal zero-knowledge row is marked partial because STRK20 public copy describes zero-knowledge-backed private transactions, while public S-two docs still say the zero-knowledge feature was not available at time of writing.
 Zcash's Orchard upgrade uses Halo 2 (no setup), but its older Sapling pool still relies on a trusted ceremony.
 Aztec uses PLONK with a universal updatable SRS.
-Railgun and Tornado Cash use Groth16, which requires per-circuit ceremonies.
-On post-quantum security, only STARKs (Starknet) and TFHE lattice-based cryptography (Zama) are considered resistant to quantum attacks.
+Railgun, Privacy Boost, and Tornado Cash use Groth16, which requires per-circuit ceremonies.
+On post-quantum security, STARKs (Starknet) and TFHE lattice-based cryptography (Zama) are the two approaches in the grid treated as quantum-resistant, with Zama marked partial because its model is not succinct ZK verification.

-STRK20s and Railgun are the only protocols where existing DeFi contracts require zero custom integration for private transactions.
+STRK20 and Railgun are the only protocols where existing DeFi contracts require zero custom integration for private transactions.
 Railgun works across Ethereum, Polygon, Arbitrum, and BSC.
-Aztec and Canton have DeFi within their own ecosystems but are not composable with Ethereum or Starknet DeFi.
+Aztec, Canton, Midnight, Tempo, Aleo, and Privacy Boost have privacy-capable application environments, SDKs, or token standards within their own ecosystems but are not composable with existing Ethereum or Starknet DeFi without custom integration or unshielding.
 Starknet, Zcash, Monero, Solana, and Canton all have established ecosystems with real liquidity and users.
+Tempo and Midnight are newly live and still early.
+USX is live on Scroll with a modest footprint.
+Privacy Boost is live as an OP Mainnet beta and has announced Startale/Soneium integration, but public usage telemetry is not yet available.
+Zama mainnet is live with early applications and infrastructure integrations, but its ecosystem is still nascent.

-STRK20s (Starknet) covers the widest range of properties: multi-asset privacy, no trusted setup, post-quantum proofs, fast shielding, DeFi composability, programmable privacy, and account abstraction.
-It is designed to add privacy to any ERC-20 token on Starknet.
+STRK20 (Starknet) covers the widest range of properties: multi-asset privacy, no trusted setup, post-quantum proofs, fast shielding, DeFi composability, programmable privacy, and account abstraction.
+It is designed for supported regular ERC-20 tokens on Starknet.
 Zcash pioneered zero-knowledge proofs for payments and has the longest track record.
 Monero offers always-on privacy with strong anonymity but limited programmability.
-Aztec is building a full programmable privacy L2 with Noir and its own execution environment.
+Aztec is building a full programmable privacy L2 with Noir and its own execution environment, but it remains alpha-stage with explicit security caveats.
+Midnight is a privacy-first programmable chain built around hybrid public/private state and selective disclosure, with a live but still early ecosystem.
 Railgun brings privacy to existing EVM DeFi through its shielded pool.
-Aleo enables private computation with Leo but lacks cross-program composability.
-Zama takes a different approach with fully homomorphic encryption, computing on encrypted data server-side.
+Privacy Boost targets enterprise EVM apps with a Groth16 plus TEE privacy SDK; it has strong UX and compliance positioning but a larger privacy trust surface.
+Aleo enables private computation with Leo, but each program runs in isolation.
+Zama takes a different approach with fully homomorphic encryption, computing on encrypted data through confidential Solidity contracts, and is beginning to show early mainnet applications and integrations.

-STRK20 is a privacy protocol on Starknet that adds confidential transfers to any ERC-20 token.
+STRK20 is the current selective-disclosure privacy pool on Starknet for supported regular ERC-20 tokens.
 It uses a single multi-asset privacy pool, STARK proofs (no trusted setup, post-quantum), account abstraction for key management, and selective disclosure via viewing keys.
 It works with existing Starknet DeFi without requiring contract changes.

-STRK20s (Starknet), Monero, Solana Confidential, and Canton require no trusted setup.
-STRK20s uses STARKs, which are hash-based.
+STRK20 (Starknet), Monero, Solana Confidential, and Canton require no trusted setup.
+STRK20 uses STARKs, which are hash-based.
 Monero uses Bulletproofs+.
 Solana uses ElGamal/Bulletproofs.
 Zcash's Orchard upgrade uses Halo 2 (no setup) but its Sapling pool still has one.
 Aztec and Aleo use universal SRS setups.
-Railgun and Tornado Cash use Groth16 per-circuit ceremonies.
+Railgun, Privacy Boost, and Tornado Cash use Groth16 per-circuit ceremonies.
+Tempo is marked partial because its private-token cryptography is not yet publicly specified.

-STRK20 is designed to add privacy to any ERC-20 token on Starknet through a multi-asset privacy pool.
+STRK20 is designed for supported regular ERC-20 tokens on Starknet through a multi-asset privacy pool.
 Railgun supports private transfers of ERC-20 tokens on Ethereum, Polygon, Arbitrum, and BSC.
 Zama's fhEVM enables confidential ERC-20s through fully homomorphic encryption.

-STRK20 covers 14.5 of 17 properties in the Privacy Protocol Grid, compared to 4.5 for Zcash and 4 for Monero.
+STRK20 currently scores highest in the Privacy Protocol Grid.
 Key differences: STRK20 has a multi-asset privacy pool (Zcash and Monero are single-asset), no trusted setup and post-quantum proofs, sub-5s shielding (Zcash ~75s), DeFi composability, and account abstraction.
-Zcash has formally ZK proofs.
+Zcash has mature formally ZK payment proofs.
 Monero has always-on privacy by default.

-STRK20 on Starknet has the fastest shield/unshield time: sub-2 second block confirmation plus sub-5 second proof generation.
+STRK20 on Starknet has the fastest shield/unshield time: ~2 second block confirmation plus sub-5 second proof generation.
 Zcash is bottlenecked by ~75 second block times.
-Aztec has 36-72 second blocks in Alpha.
+Aztec has ~6 second blocks in Alpha Mainnet (launched March 31, 2026).
 Railgun requires a mandatory 1-hour standby period after shielding.